 The online learning modules include interactions (reflection opportunities, practice quiz questions, and other educational activities) intended to reinforce and/or check your understanding of course learning objectives before the objectives are assessed in graded quizzes and assignments.
-While the brief assessments within the CogBooks platform are not point-earning and do not count toward your final grade, investing time in these activities will help you succeed in the course; the more you put into the course by reflecting honestly on what you're learning, the more you will get out of this course.
+While the brief assessments (practice quizzes and interactive activities) within the CogBooks platform are not point-earning and do not count toward your final grade, your progress through the pages does count toward your final grade.
+By viewing and/or honestly using the slider bar, your participation will be tracked in the Canvas grade book and will be worth 10 points of the possible 200 points.
+Note: the more you put into the course by reflecting honestly on what you're learning, the more you will get out of this course.